The Lyne Burn Green Network Project

 River Restoration

-The straightened channel will be restored to natural meanders, thereby improving climate resilience and providing better habitat for wildlife including fish, birds and mammals such as otters and bats.
+The straightened channel will be restored to natural meanders, thereby improving climate resilience, and providing better habitat for wildlife including fish, birds, and mammals such as otters and bats.

 Green Infrastructure

-We will be planting trees, orchards and creating wildflower meadows to improve the quality of the greenspace for people as well as wildlife.
+Following on from the river restoration, landscaping works will be undertaken to improve the green corridor, by planting trees, orchards and create wildflower meadows to improve the quality of the greenspace for people and wildlife.
 These new, attractive spaces will provide important habitat for pollinators like butterflies and bees.

 Community Engagement

-Whilst a key aim of this project is improving and connecting the greenspace across Rex Park, Lyne Burn Park and Touch, we are also looking to connect the communities around them.
+Whilst a key aim of this project is improving and connecting the greenspace across Rex Park, Lyne Burn Park, and Touch, we are also looking to connect the communities around them.
+Through a series of events, workshops, and community meetings we saw the community’s vision is brought to life.